-At 30 June 2017, the Company had a working capital deficit of \$72,287,000 (defined as current assets less current liabilities).
+At 31 December 2016, the Company had a working capital deficit of \$65,213,000 (defined as current assets less current liabilities).

-In 2017, the Company is forecasting gold production of 24,000 ounces from Corihuarmi.
+In 2017, the Company is forecasting gold production of 22,000 ounces from Corihuarmi.
 Production is expected to come mainly from the Cayhua zone, along with continued production from zones Susan, Laura, Tambo Nuevo, Diana extension, plus nearby Scree Slope material.

-The 2017 Corihuarmi capital budget is \$2.0 million for the construction of a heap leach pad and a waste dump site.
+The 2017 Corihuarmi capital budget is \$2.0 million for the construction of a heap leach pad.
 This expansion is to accommodate all of the material that is scheduled to be mined and stacked until the second quarter of 2018.

 Between December 2016 and March 2017, the Company completed 7,291 metres of exploration drilling in 86 drill holes at the Corihuarmi mine.
 The exploration program defined additional material at the Cayhua, Tambo Nuevo and Laura zones.
-As a result of the exploration activities and evaluation, the Corihuarmi life of mine has been extended until mid 2020.
+As a result of the exploration activities and evaluation, the Corihuarmi life of mine has been extended until mid 2019.